imixs/imixs-workflow/src/site/markdown/index.md

 ## BPMN 2.0

 Imixs-Workflow is based on the [BPMN 2.0 modeling standard](http://www.bpmn.org/).
+BPMN enables you to describe your business process from different perspectives.
+You can describe the organizational aspects just to give people an understanding of your process.
+And you can as well model the technical details to execute your process with Imixs-Workflow engine.

 You create a workflow model with the Eclipse based modeling tool [Imixs-BPMN](./modelling/).

-With BPMN 2.0 a business process can be described from different perspectives.
 In Imixs-Workflow the process status is described with the BPMN element '_Task_'.
 The status change between the Task elements is defined by BPMN element '_Event_'.

 <img src="./images/bpmn-example01.png"  />